distribusion/retailer_api_documentation/source/index.html.md

 # Getting Started

 When performing a booking through Distribusion API, they are multiple steps that are required.
-This section is dedicated to describe the standard flow, necessary to search for connections, retrieve availability and prices, build the booking form and perform a booking.
+This section is dedicated to describe the standard flow, necessary to search for connections, to retrieve availability and prices, and to build the booking form and perform a booking.

 ![alt text](/images/API_V3.0_workflow.png)

 ## Collect Initial Data

 The first step in the booking process, is the collection of the stations and marketing carriers available through our API.
-To do so, we provide a [#stations](https://api-demo.distribusion.com/retailers/v3/docs/#stations) and a [#marketing_carriers](https://api-demo.distribusion.com/retailers/v3/docs/#marketing-carriers) endpoints.
-To retrieve stations codes, simply send a GET request towards our [#stations](https://api-demo.distribusion.com/retailers/v3/docs/#stations) endpoint, which will send you a list of the stations, with stations codes and additional information concerning the stations (address, GPS location, associated city, etc).
-The [#marketing_carriers](https://api-demo.distribusion.com/retailers/v3/docs/#marketing-carriers) endpoint, provides you with additional information related to a specific marketing carrier; such as logos, contact details, cancellation policy as well as terms and conditions.
+To do so, we provide the [#stations](https://api-demo.distribusion.com/retailers/v3/docs/#stations) and [#marketing_carriers](https://api-demo.distribusion.com/retailers/v3/docs/#marketing-carriers) endpoints.
+To retrieve station codes, simply send a GET request to our [#stations](https://api-demo.distribusion.com/retailers/v3/docs/#stations) endpoint, which will send you a list of the stations, with station codes and additional information concerning the stations (address, GPS location, associated city, etc).
+The [#marketing_carriers](https://api-demo.distribusion.com/retailers/v3/docs/#marketing-carriers) endpoint provides you with additional information related to a specific marketing carrier; such as logos, contact details, cancellation policy, as well as the terms and conditions.

 ## Find Connections

-After retrieving station codes, you can now start searching for connections by sending us `GET` requests towards [connections#find](https://api-demo.distribusion.com/retailers/v3/docs/#find).
-We do not provide stations pair in order to allow our engines to learn from the consumers demand.
+After retrieving station codes, you can now start searching for connections by sending us `GET` requests to [connections#find](https://api-demo.distribusion.com/retailers/v3/docs/#find).
+We do not provide pairs of stations in order to allow our engine to learn from the consumers demand.
 By doing so, if a specific ride is highly requested but currently unavailable, you can be assured that it will be soon delivered through our API.

 <aside class="success">
-Remember — to query information from our API, you need to get your own API key!
+Remember — in order to query information from our API, you need to get your own API key at [partner@distribusion.com](mailto:partner@distribusion.com)!
 </aside>

 ## Build a Booking Form

-In order to accomodate the specific requirements of each marketing carrier and increase conversion rate, we also deliver a dynamic booking form.
-Mandatory information as well as the validation rules applied to each parameters are provided through our [bookings#form_schema](https://api-demo.distribusion.com/retailers/v3/docs/#form-schema) endpoint.
+In order to accomodate the specific requirements of each marketing carrier and to increase conversion rate, we also deliver a dynamic booking form.
+Required information, as well as the validation rules applied to each parameters, is provided through our [bookings#form_schema](https://api-demo.distribusion.com/retailers/v3/docs/#form-schema) endpoint.

 ## Confirm Price and Availability

 As [connections#find](https://api-demo.distribusion.com/retailers/v3/docs/#find) provides the cheapest adult price, it is some time necessary to confirm the price of specific passenger types by calling [connections#vacancy](https://api-demo.distribusion.com/retailers/v3/docs/#vacancy).
-This call is also recommended prior to perform a booking, in order to ensure the prices and availability are still up to date.
+This call is also recommended prior to performing a booking, in order to ensure the prices and availability are still up to date.

 ## Create a Booking

 After gathering information on a specific connection and the passenger information, you can now send a booking request towards Distribusion's API on [bookings#create](https://api-demo.distribusion.com/retailers/v3/docs/#create).
-The parameters to be sent are dependant of the marketing carrier and should have been delivered to you through the [bookings#form_schema](https://api-demo.distribusion.com/retailers/v3/docs/#form-schema).
+The parameters to be sent are dependant on the marketing carrier and should have been delivered to you through the [bookings#form_schema](https://api-demo.distribusion.com/retailers/v3/docs/#form-schema).
 In case any information is missing, the API will recognise it and inform you accordingly.

 ## Postman